Cloud Security Automation: Best Practices, Strategy, and Benefits

 1) Monitor

 Your cloud capacity will always scale to meet all the operational needs.
-So, it’s imperative to monitor the workflow of all the tasks in your cloud.
-This enables you to gain an understanding of how each workflow is carried out.
+So, monitoring the workflow of all the tasks in your cloud security operations automation is imperative.
+This enables you to understand how each workflow is carried out.

 2) Evaluate

-In the process of automating cloud security, knowing and prioritizing the tasks to automate is the first critical step.
-Closely monitoring the workflows helps to evaluate tasks that should be automated, like the repeated tasks, deployments, resource provisioning, and creating security rules.
+In automating cloud security infrastructure, knowing and prioritizing the tasks to automate is the first critical step.
+Closely monitoring the workflows helps to evaluate tasks that should be automated, like repeated tasks, automated cloud deployments, resource provisioning, and creating automation security rules.

 3) Analyze

-Do an in-depth analysis of the collected information based on severity as low, medium, or high risk.
-Then automate low-risk processes first, followed by medium and high.
+Do an in-depth analysis of the collected information based on low, medium, or high-risk severity.
+Then, automate low-risk processes first, followed by medium and high.
 The in-depth analysis also helps you do controlled automation and study the impact on infrastructure.

 4) Automate and Report